 We all know attending regular eye examinations can be challenging.
-Not having enough time in the day, or simply disliking the eye doctor’s office can make this duty difficult to fulfill which is a primary reason why Dr. Alan Mendelsohn and Dr. Nathan Klein have extended office hours which include appointments early mornings, Monday evenings, and on Sunday mornings.
+Not having enough time in the day can make this duty difficult to fulfill which is a primary reason why Dr. Alan Mendelsohn and Dr. Nathan Klein have extended office hours which include appointments early mornings, Monday evenings, and on Sunday mornings.
 When it comes to your eyesight, you want to be proactive.
 Every year, thousands of people suffer from an eye disease called glaucoma.
 Glaucoma, unlike many other eye diseases, does not have symptoms until permanent vision loss occurs.
 So, what is glaucoma, and what should you be looking out for?

 What is Glaucoma?

 Glaucoma is an eye disease, which, if left untreated, can result in permanent blindness.
 There are two primary types of this disease, open-angle glaucoma (the most common) and angle-closure glaucoma.
 Both types of glaucoma have the same root cause: an increase of natural fluids in the eye due to improper or blocked drainage of the eye.
 This excess fluid builds dangerous pressure in your eye, which can cause irreparable damage to your optic nerve.
 Open-angle glaucoma can occur gradually, painlessly and often, unnoticed.
-From there, vision loss can become severe and irreversible which is why an annual eye exam with Alan Mendelsohn, MD, FACS, or Nathan Klein, OD, is always recommended, as opposed to a cursory exam at a retail outfit.
+From there, vision loss can become severe and irreversible which is why a comprehensive annual eye exam with Alan Mendelsohn, MD, FACS, or Nathan Klein, OD, is always recommended, as opposed to a cursory exam at a retail outfit.

 Angle-Closure Glaucoma / Narrow-Angle Glaucoma

 Much like open-angle glaucoma, most people develop angle-closure glaucoma (also referred to as narrow-angle glaucoma) over a long period of time and without realizing it.
 Unlike open-angle glaucoma, when the symptoms of angle-closure glaucoma do manifest themselves, they do so suddenly and often very painfully.
 In addition to headaches and eye pain, your vision may suddenly worsen and you may feel sick to your stomach.
 This is known as acute angle-closure or a narrow-angle glaucoma attack.
 At this point, the disease is dangerously far along and may be causing irreparable damage to your vision.
 If this occurs, you should see Dr. Mendelsohn or Dr. Klein immediately.
 This is a prime example where ocular preventive care can be eyesight saving.
 If an eye appears to be at risk or in imminent danger of angle closure, preventatively, a two-minute laser procedure can be performed in the office called a laser PI (peripheral irridotomy).
 Dr. Mendelsohn played an integral role in developing an innovative technique with this procedure using an argon laser to perform a laser PI (Ophthalmic Surgery)as well as different research guiding ophthalmologists on how to avoid complications performing a laser PI with a YAG laser (Archives of Ophthalmology).

 While there is not yet a permanent cure for glaucoma, there are many ways to successfully treat the disease and prevent further vision loss.
 If caught early enough, treatment of glaucoma means no significant loss of vision.
 So, what are some common treatments?

 The most common treatments are medicated eyedrops.
 These can either help reduce the amount of fluids the eye produces, or assist in draining the fluid correctly.
 The end result is the same: Drs.
 Mendelsohn and Klein will usually be successful in reducing the pressure in the eye to a safe intraocular pressure (IOP).
 Please take your glaucoma drops every day as recommended, being conscientious to maintain your schedule.
 Even on days of scheduled appointments, please take your regularly scheduled glaucoma eyedrops.

 Laser Surgery is a more direct approach to ensuring the proper draining of the eye’s fluids.
 Dr. Alan Mendelsohn is a pioneer in the field, having researched and published enhancements in the two primary procedures:

 Trabeculoplasty: This is the procedure used to treat open-angle glaucoma by targeting cells that are blocking the eye’s drainage channels.
 The laser emits short, low-powered pulses, which remove these obstacles and helps reduce the pressure.